 The pharmacy has enough team members for the services it provides.
 Team members are provided with time at work to complete ongoing training and have access to a range of resources to help keep their skills and knowledge up to date.

 Principle 3.
 Premises

-The premises are clean, and the pharmacy provides a safe and secure environment for people to receive services.
+The website for the pharmacy’s associated prescribing service allows the selection of prescription-only medicines before an appropriate consultation with a prescriber.
+Otherwise, the premises are clean, and the pharmacy provides a safe and secure environment for people to receive services.

 Principle 4.
 Services, including medicines management

 The pharmacy provides its services in a safe way.
 It obtains its medicines from reputable sources and keeps them secure and stores them properly.
 This helps it make sure that they are safe for people to use.

 Principle 5.
 Equipment and facilities

 The pharmacy has the equipment and facilities it needs to provide its services.

 After an inspection each pharmacy receives one overall outcome.
 This will be either Standards met or Standards not all met

 |The pharmacy has met all the standards for registered pharmacies|